mcpride/ms-markdig-extensions/src/examples/gfm-to-adoc/github-flavored-markdown.md

 ## Hyperlinks

-GFMD will automatically detect URL and convert them to links like this http://www.futureworkz.com/<br>
-To specify a link on a text, do this:
+GFMD will automatically detect URL and convert them to links like this http://www.futureworkz.com/<br>To specify a link on a text, do this:

 ```
 This is [an example](http://example.com/ "Title") inline link.